 Have breakfast poolside in Beverly Hills before catching your flight for dinner in the land of the midnight sun.

-Six airlines connect NWT to five Canadian cities - Calgary, Edmonton, Ottawa, Vancouver and Whitehorse:
+Six airlines connect NWT direct to six Canadian cities - Calgary, Edmonton, Vancouver, Whitehorse Ottawa, and Toronto:

-- Air North - from Ottawa and Whitehorse
+- Air North - from Ottawa*, Toronto* and Whitehorse*

 - Northwestern Air Lease - from Edmonton

 Regional airlines offer direct service to most NWT communities.
 If you’re travelling further afoot, charter planes can take you anywhere.

 Highways across NWT cut through untamed nature.
 With scenic lookout points and roaming wildlife, your adventure begins before even arriving at your destination.